home-assistant/developers.home-assistant/blog/2022-10-14-deprecate-unit-system.md

 ```

 To avoid confusion with future unit systems, the constants `CONF_UNIT_SYSTEM_IMPERIAL`
-and `CONF_UNIT_SYSTEM_METRIC` are also deprecated and should not longer be referenced:
+and `CONF_UNIT_SYSTEM_METRIC` are also deprecated and should no longer be referenced:
   - if they were used to compare against the `name` of a unit system,
   then this is no longer needed.
   - if they were used for another reason, then local constants should be created instead.